Orion98MC/resloader.js/README.md

 resloader.js
 ============

-Resloader is an event emitter resource loader for your web page.
-It doesn't require jquery or any other framework.
-It loads images and provides progress feedback so that when your page is loaded the user gets a clean finished result.
+Resloader loads images and provides progress feedback so that when your page is loaded the user gets a clean finished result.

-Resloader also sets (by default) an expiration cookie to prevent reapeated load sequence.
+Features:
+* standalone. (no framework required)
+* event emitter. (nice decoupling)
+* prevents reapeated load sequence with a cookie. (can be tweaked)

 ```
 Original: 10541 bytes.